Wastewater Based Epidemiology

 Whereas a typical coronavirus test provides results for one person, sampling wastewater for the presence of COVID-19 provides an assessment for a larger community.
 The results are a leading indicator of the status of the pandemic because infected individuals shed the virus in poop even before they show symptoms.

-EBMUD is continuing to support this work by collecting influent and primary sludge samples three times per week for analysis by public and private laboratories.
-The results of these are available for public view at the following locations:
+EBMUD is ready to continue to support this work by collecting samples.
+The past results are available to view at the following locations:

 California Department of Public Health – California Surveillance of Wastewater Systems (Cal-SuWers)